glamberson/gedcom-citations/templates-extension.md

 ### Grave Marker Template

-The Grave Marker example is taken from the monument example at *Evidence Explained*, page 247.
+The Grave Marker example is taken from the monument example at *Evidence Explained*, pages 246-247.

 #### Grave Marker YAML